 Various authorities are relevant for issuing the Decision.
 In principle, the district administrator/mayor/president of a town or city issues such decisions.
 In particular situations, decisions are issued by the county administrator and the head of the regional directorate of the State Forests.
-Decisions and proceedings are also conducted by the regional director for environmental protection with respect to projects which always have a significant impact on the environment, particularly: roads, railway lines, overhead power lines, projects carried out in closed areas and at sea, as well as projects involving public utility airport investment.
+Decisions and proceedings are also conducted by the regional director for environmental protection ("RDEP") with respect to projects which always have a significant impact on the environment, particularly: roads, railway lines, overhead power lines, projects carried out in closed areas and at sea, as well as projects involving public utility airport investment.
+The RDEP is also competent for issues concerning projects involving the change or expansion of projects for which the RDEP was competent to issue a decision on environmental conditions.
 The county administrator is the relevant authority in the case of land consolidation, replacement or division.
 The General Director for Environmental Protection enters proceedings if irregularities are found in the issuance of decisions on environmental conditions.
 State sanitary inspectors perform the function of an opinion-providing authority.

-Generally speaking - the regional director for environmental protection ("RDEP") conducts cases that are more important from the point of view of regional and national development; the executive authority of a municipality conducts cases that are important locally; and other authorities conduct cases directly connected with their specialisation.
+Generally speaking - the RDEP conducts cases that are more important from the point of view of regional and national development; the executive authority of a municipality conducts cases that are important locally; and other authorities conduct cases directly connected with their specialisation.